TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/UsingFluidInTypo3.rst

     Fluid view.

 ..  versionchanged:: 14.0
-    These classes were marked as deprecated in TYPO3 v13.3 and has been removed in v14:
+    These classes were marked as deprecated in TYPO3 v13.3 and have been removed in v14:

     *   :php:`TYPO3\CMS\Fluid\View\StandaloneView`